-Bear in mind, its all low-rise here, so the view wouldn’t be great.
-That said, that openness that the folding balcony doors provide is certainly very alluring.
+Bear in mind, it’s all low-rise here, so the view wouldn’t be great.
+That said, the openness that the folding balcony doors provide is certainly very alluring.

 The dining area is well-sized, and because of how flexible the layout is, you could build a kitchen island here too that extends from the kitchen itself.